Understanding Massage Assault

 If you are a survivor of sexual assault by a massage therapist, we at The Pride Law Firm offer our sincerest empathy for what you have gone through.
 We are here for you.

 There is hope.
-As you begin the healing process, we want to rest assured that:
+As you begin the healing process, we want to assure you that:

 - You can let go of guilt and shame